Infrared spectroscopy of phase transitions in the lowest Landau levels of bilayer graphene

 As above, we seek to accurately calculate the energies of the allowed transitions shown in Fig.\ \ref{nu0}(d).
 Just like $\nu=+4$, at high $D$ the bilayer enters the fully layer polarized (FLP) regime where all charge is dragged to one side of the sample.
 The FLP prediction shown in Fig.\ \ref{nu0}(b) is a straightforward extension of the calculations above to the case of $\nu=0$, employing the same values of $\alpha$ and the SWMc parameters, and the results closely track the observed transitions.

 For weak displacement fields, however, there are four possible correlated ground state phases expected at $\nu=0$ in the model we employ, depending on the values of phenomenological short-ranged layer isospin anisotropy terms $u_z$ and $u_{\perp}$ \cite{Kharitonov2012}: a fully magnetized ferromagnet (FM); the FLP, and also a partially layer-polarized (PLP) state; and the canted antiferromagnet.
 Prior experimental work suggests the CAFM is the ground state for bilayer graphene \cite{Maher2013,Fu2021}.
 The FM is excluded since its quantized edge channels should lead to a finite spin Hall resistance rather than the gap seen in transport, and the FLP regime at high $D$ clearly does not extend below the sharp transition at $D/\epsilon_0=120$ mV/nm.
 Thus we calculate the energies of the allowed LL transitions $\ket{-2,\pm} \rightarrow \ket{1,\pm}$ and $\ket{1,\pm} \rightarrow \ket{2,\pm}$ for $D/\epsilon_0<120$ mV/nm, initiating the calculation by choosing values for the anisotropy terms which stabilize either the CAFM or PLP phases.
-The results are plotted over the data in Fig.\ \ref{nu0}(b).
+The results are shown in Fig.\ \ref{nu0}(b).

-We find both the CAFM and PLP ground states lead to pairs of diverging linear-in-$D$ transitions arising as the valley symmetry is broken.
-Since the spin-degenerate PLP has only a single pair of transitions vs two for the CAFM, we rule out the PLP phase because three transitions are plainly visible.
-As noted, the middle peak has roughly double the spectral weight of the others, implying it contains two nearly (perhaps accidentally) degenerate transitions for a total of four, consistent with the CAFM.
-Clearly, there is only partial agreement between the data and the predicted dispersions.
-While the upper and lower resonances disperse with close to the expected slope vs $D$, the middle peak shows only a weak and non-monotonic dependence on $D$.
-These data do not rule out the CAFM, but neither are they in robust agreement with the predicted behavior: in particular, all the resonances overlap with the energy range of the upper set of CAFM transitions (pink in Fig.\ \ref{nu0}(b)), but not the lower (red).
+Both the CAFM and PLP ground states lead to pairs of diverging linear-in-$D$ transitions arising as the valley symmetry is broken.
+Since the spin-degenerate PLP has only a single pair of transitions, vs two for the CAFM, we rule out the PLP phase because three transitions are plainly visible.
+The middle peak has roughly double the spectral weight of the others, implying it contains two nearly (perhaps accidentally) degenerate transitions for a total of four, consistent with the CAFM.

-Collective mode excitations (magnetoexcitons) \cite{Kallin1984,Bisti2011,Shizuya2011,Toke2013a,Shizuya2020}, as well as short-range Ising-type interactions caused by fluctuations in the density between two LL orbitals \cite{Barlas2008,Murthy2017}, are not accounted for in the present model.
-These may add to the total excitation energies or enable alternate ground states and perhaps account for discrepancies between these theoretical calculations and the data.